Virtual airline (hobby): Award and ranking systems

 Most virtual airlines have a specific ranking system for their pilots, that tend to involve restricting which airplanes the member is allowed to fly.
 Pilots complete flights for their airline, using their simulator, either online (using a network such as VATSIM) or offline, and then file a pilot report.
 A key aspect of these pilot reports is logging the number of hours flown, which directly affects the members promotion to other ranks.
 Ranking systems used typically use terminology associated with commercial aviation, such as designating senior pilots as captain.
 Commercial aircraft have flight crew consisting of several people, whereas in flight simulation it is rare for individual aircraft to have more than one person piloting it, therefore rank distinctions are focused on the members efforts within the organization rather than their seniority on board an individual aircraft.

 Members may be motivated to complete flights in order to qualify for awards or certificates, either from completing specific routes (commonly referred to as tours in this context), or from a total number of hours completed either overall or on a specific type of aircraft.
-In such circumstances, profiles are provided for pilots where others can see their accomplishments and an overall roster displays an individuals performance among others in the group.
+In such circumstances, profiles are provided for pilots where others can see their accomplishments and an overall roster displays an individual's performance among others in the group.